FaizalBayhaque/WebAutomationWithSelenium/README.md

 * HardWaitUtils

-on test/java/HnM web automation folder you can access :
+on test/java/web automation folder you can access :

 * Add To Cart Without Register Test
 * Base Web Test